sharvas/docker/Welcome file.md

 ```bash
 docker-machine stop Char && VBoxManage modifyvm Char --cpus 2 && VBoxManage modifyvm Char --memory 4096 && docker-machine start Char && eval $(docker-machine env Char)
 ```
-And then most almost all of the first part files can be executed directly ```sh
+Most almost all of the first part files can be executed directly.
+For example ```sh ./01``` How to build and run docker container, there are the comments in each Dockerfile.

-Some useful resources:
-https://docs.docker.com/develop/develop-images/dockerfile_best-practices/
-https://packages.gitlab.com/gitlab/gitlab-ce/install
-https://gitlab.com/gitlab-org/omnibus-gitlab/issues/430
+***Some of  theresources I found usefull:*** https://docs.docker.com/develop/develop-images/dockerfile_best-practices/ https://packages.gitlab.com/gitlab/gitlab-ce/install https://gitlab.com/gitlab-org/omnibus-gitlab/issues/430